juliamrch/gitlab-docs/doc/setup.md

 1. Enter a commit message in the text area.
 1. Select the checkmark icon at the top of the **Source Control** section to commit your changes.
 1. Push your changes by selecting the **Synchronize changes** action in the bottom blue toolbar.
 If Gitpod asks you how you want to synchronize your changes, select **Push and pull**.

 ## Troubleshooting

 ### `realpath: No such file or directory @ rb_check_realpath_internal`

-If you run into this error, it means you're missing one of the projects `gitlab-docs` relies on to build the content of the GitLab Docs site site.
+If you run into this error, it means you're missing one of the projects `gitlab-docs` relies on to build the content of the GitLab Docs site.
 To resolve this error, run:

 ```shell
 make clone-all-docs-projects